 What Is Your Pontoon Carpet Made Of?

-First things first, before cleaning with anything at all—including water—it would be an advisable idea for you to check your carpet material, assess and see what exactly you are working with.
+First things first, it would be an advisable idea for you to check your carpet material, assess and see what exactly you are working with.

-If your carpet does not have any such treatment whatsoever, though, you may want to consider applying the different sealers and protectants we mentioned above.
+If your carpet does not have any such treatment whatsoever, though, you may want to consider applying the different sealers and protectants I will mention below.

 Regardless of whether you know the answers to the questions above, you will still need to check your owner’s manual for your carpet-cleaning guidelines.